wazuh/wazuh-documentation/source/user-manual/reference/tools/wazuh-control.rst

 .. versionadded:: 4.2

-The wazuh-control script is used to start, stop, configure, or check on the status of Wazuh processes.
-This script can enable or disable client-syslog, database logging, agentless configurations, integration with slack and pagerduty, and debug mode.
+The wazuh-control script is used to start, stop, configure, check on the status of Wazuh processes and enable the debug mode.

 .. note::
     We recommend to use the ``systemctl`` or ``service`` commands (depending on your OS) to **start**, **stop** or **restart** the Wazuh service.
 This will avoid inconsistencies between the *service* status and the *processes* status.